 Standard cosmetic procedures include:

-This process involves procedures that modify the size or increase the size of the breasts.
-It can also be referred to as breast implant surgery, especially when the breasts are increased.
+This process involves procedures that modify or increase the size of the breasts.
+It can also be referred to as breast implant surgery, significantly when the breasts are increased.
 Breast augmentation is different from breast reduction or breast lifts.

-This procedure involves the use of a unique tool that lightly smooths the top skin layer.
+This procedure involves using a unique tool that lightly smooths the top skin layer.
 After the process, the smoothed area heals, and new skin grows to replace the old one.
 Dermabrasion is used to correct acne scars, crows’ feet, age spots: lesions and skin growths, wrinkles, and sun-damaged skin.

 This procedure helps correct loose, wrinkled, sagging, or drooping skin along the face.
-Facelifts involve the removal of excess skin, replacing or skin over removed contours, and lifting facial tissues.
-Facial lifts are usually done together with neck lifts, eyelid surgery, nose reshaping, and eyelid surgery.
+Facelifts involve the removal of excess skin, replacing skin over removed contours, and lifting facial tissues.
+Facial lifts usually involve neck lifts, eyelid surgery, nose reshaping, and eyelid surgery.

 This procedure is also referred to as hair restoration and is done to enhance the appearance of baldness.
 During this procedure, hair is removed from a section of thick growth and transferred to a bald area.
 Thousands of hairs can be moved in one session.
 Some people may need two or more sessions depending on the severity of their condition.
 The hair transfer process is permanent and requires long-term care.
 Often, hair transplantation procedures result in successful hair growth.

 This process is meant to give patients full-looking lips.
-Lip augmentation involves the use of injectable dermal stuffing to modify lip shape, volume, or structure.
-This process is not permanent, and its effects often last for approximately six months.
-Patients will need a second procedure after that time frame to restore lip volume and shape.
+Lip augmentation involves injectable dermal stuffing to modify lip shape, volume, or structure.
+This process is not permanent, and its effects often last approximately six months.
+Patients will need a second procedure to restore lip volume and shape after that time frame.

 Patients may consider plastic surgery to fix dysfunctional sections of the body.
 Plastic surgery is a reconstructive procedure.
 Often, plastic surgeons opt to enroll for further training and can also perform cosmetic surgery.
 However, they are specially trained to perform reconstructive surgery.